-The application for Direct or PLUS loans may be obtained from the Financial Services Office.
-The terms of the Direct Loan Program are the same as the former Stafford Loan Program.
+The application for Direct or PLUS loans may be obtained from the Financial Services Office or online.
+The Entrance Interview is completed online.
 When the loan is approved, you will receive notification from CUNY.
-After signing the Master Promissory note, the loan will be disbursed in accordance with the college payroll calendar.
+After signing the Master Promissory note the loan will be disbursed in accordance with the college payroll calendar.